ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 validation of an [Author Domain's](#author-domain) use in an email message, to indicate the Domain Owner's or PSO's message handling preference regarding failed validation, and to request reports about use of the Author Domain.
-A domain's [DMARC Policy Record] (#dmarc-policy-record) is published in DNS as a TXT record at the name created by prepending the label "\_dmarc" to the domain name and is retrieved through normal DNS queries.
+A domain's [DMARC Policy Record] (#dmarc-policy-record) is published in the DNS as a TXT record at the name created by prepending the label "\_dmarc" to the domain name and is retrieved through normal DNS queries.

 DMARC's validation mechanism produces a "pass" result if a DMARC Policy Record exists for